sebastiancarlos/yas-bdsm/README.md

 #### 7. Is this repo a joke?

-Yes, but it's also my daily driver for dot files.
+Yes, but it's also my daily driver for dotfiles.
 Feel free to use it (or get used by it).